 These kinds of issues won’t bother the customers much.

 Some more points:

-- Development team takes up the high priority defects first rather than of high severity.
+- The development team takes up the high-priority defects first rather than of high severity.

-- Generally, severity is assigned by Tester / Test Lead & priority is assigned by Developer/Team Lead/Project Lead.
+- Generally, severity is assigned by the Tester / Test Lead & priority is assigned by the Developer/Team Lead/Project Lead.

 The above are just examples.
-Selection of severity and priority may vary depends on project and organization.
-In Gmail, composing an email is main functionality, whereas composing an email feature in a banking (email option to send emails internally) application is not the main functionality.
+The selection of severity and priority may vary depending on the project and organization.
+In Gmail, composing an email is the main functionality, whereas composing an email feature in a banking (email option to send emails internally) application is not the main functionality.